ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 The main menu was the first thing I inplemented when doing the UI.
 The script `menu_manager.gd` organized and manages the whole menu system for our game.
 In there every menu state is declared as a enum and handles key features such as changing and entering between menus.
-Futhermore an addon was used to manage the multiple mene scenes.
+Futhermore an addon was used to manage the multiple menu scenes.
 Helpful functions such as `change_scene` allowed us to effortlessly move between menu states while also adding animated transitions.
 The structure of each menu scene has similar formatting with each other.
 Being some form of vbox container with a set of buttons, each with their own signal controlled by a script for that scene.
 Within each menu, besides the start and quit,